shardzilla204/Ping-App/README.md

  A project made with Vue.js and Firebase

 ## Versions
+##### v 1.0.1.4
+- Saves and logs uuid onto Firebase if uuid is already logged into local storage.
 ##### v 1.0.1.3
 - Updates username on change for both the header and messages.
 ##### v 1.0.1.2